 Savage claims he was suffering stomach pains, though this doesn’t really account for why the player would (and sincere apologies for the image this calls up) conduct his business with the toilet door wide open.
 Whilst also describing exactly what was going on to the aghast Poll, who witnessed the event.

 Once the foul deed was done, Savage didn’t flush the loo, either.
-Let’s not dwell on the prospect of Poll having to deal with this dubious souvenir from Sav.
+Let’s not dwell on the prospect of Poll having to deal with this dubious souvenir.
 In the aftermath, the player was adjudged to have transgressed the rules, and was fined two weeks wages by his club Leicester, as well as receiving a £10,000 fine from the FA.

 Roy’s not keen